maxadamo/galera_proxysql/README.md

 ## Limitations

-* missing SSL support (ProxySQL 1.4.xx support SSL only to the backends.
-ProxySQL 2. is still beta)
+* In order to add SSL on the frontend, I need to add support for ProxySQL 2 (Right now I'm using ProxySQL 1.4.xx)
 * not yet tested on ipv4 only (it should work)
 * there are too many moving parts and I decided to temporarily remove support to Ubuntu.